How Safe is Belarus to Visit: Statistics & Measures to Stay Safe

 Source: US Travel Advisories

 As you can see, according to the statistics and indices presented above, Belarus is a very safe country to visit.
-Below, you can find some information about how safe is Minsk, the capital of Belarus.
+Below, you can find some information about how safe is Minsk, the capital and most visited city of Belarus.

 How safe is Minsk